-A vital component of the DMM is the use of the formalized methodology to support the creation of an effective technology strategy.
-The starting point for adoption and use of a DMM is to assess the current technology strategy within a Strategic Alignment Model (SAM).
+A vital component of the DMM is using the formalized methodology to support the creation of an effective technology strategy.
+The starting point for the adoption and use of a DMM is to assess the current technology strategy within a Strategic Alignment Model (SAM).
 There is typically a delay in the start of DMM with a lack of an appropriate technology strategy.
 The management team can avoid these unnecessary delays by taking the time and effort to create a technology strategy in advance of embarking on the DMM journey.

-The use of a Technology Strategic Planning Methodology is a critical prerequisite before going ahead and dedicating resources with digital transformation.
+The use of a Technology Strategic Planning Methodology is a critical prerequisite before going ahead and dedicating resources to digital transformation.
 Anecdotal evidence suggests that corporate digital transformation programs have a higher potential for success with the strategic business and IT decision-making mechanisms in total alignment within a formalized structure across the enterprise.

 The essential principles that guide the construction of a winning technology strategy include:

 - Technology assets are in continual need of replacement and transformation but must be a priority and driven by business needs.

 - The what and how to change must be thought about strategically with a focus on the current and future.